Sunday, 7 March 2021

 The third Sunday in Lent is a semi-double Sunday of the first class and its liturgical colour is violet.
 The Gospel pericope from St. Luke at Mattins and Mass recounts the LORD casting out evil from a demoniac.

 At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The chapter was proper to the Sunday and the Office hymn was Audi, benigne conditor.
-After the collect of the Sunday the Suffrage of the Saints was sung.
-At Compline the Dominical preces were sung.
+After the collect of the Sunday commemorations were sung of the preceding feast of SS Perpetua & Felicity and of St. Thomas Aquinas.
+The Suffrage of the Saints was omitted as were the Dominical preces at Compline.

 Mass is sung after Terce.
 The deacon and subdeacon wear violet folded chasubles.
 There is no Gloria.
-The second collect is A cunctis and the third collect is Omnipotens.
+The second collect is of St. Thomas Aquinas.
+Today there is no third collect.
 A Tract is sung after the Gradual, the Credo is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the altar and celebrant.

 At Vespers the antiphons and psalms of Sunday are sung at the normal time.
 The Office hymn is Audi, benigne Conditor.
-After the collect of the Sunday the Suffrage of the Saints is sung.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday commemoration are sung of the following feast of St. John of God and of St. Thomas Aquinas.
+The Suffrage of the Saints is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal